shah2129/active-directory-javascript-graphapi-v2/README.md

-## NOTE- This was created to provide an example of how to call the Microsoft Booking API.
-Most Of the README content has not been changed yet.
-Microsoft's active-directory-javascript-graphapi-v2 tutorial was modified for the example since it provides an excellent foundation for how to use the Graph API.
+## NOTE- This repo provide an example of how to call the Microsoft Booking API.
+# Most Of the README content has not been changed yet.
+# Microsoft's active-directory-javascript-graphapi-v2 tutorial was modified for the example since it provides an excellent foundation for how to use the Graph API.

 ## Here is the link to the original code provided by Microsoft https://github.com/Azure-Samples/active-directory-javascript-graphapi-v2